cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ![alt_text](docs/image7.png "image_tooltip")

-Current architecture is based on requirements of Database and relying on invalidation caches (more in Design section).
-As part of Keycloak.X effort plan for 2020/21 is to implement a completely new storage layer.
-Aiming to leverage etcd as OOTB storage when deployed on Kubernetes and not requiring RDBMS at all in such deployments.
+The current architecture is based on requirements of the Database and relies on invalidation of caches (more in Design section).
+Part of Keycloak.X's effort plan for 2020/21 is to implement a completely new storage layer, aiming to leverage etcd as OOTB storage when deployed on Kubernetes and not requiring RDBMS at all in such deployments.

 ##